ESSS/alfasim-sdk/docs/source/plugins/02_alfasim_sdk_by_example.rst

         ]

 The image below illustrates the application with the output from the snippet above.
-To access that window, first select the desired structure then go to Output Options at the left side tree and add/edit a trend.
+To access the configuration window, first select the desired structure then go to Output Options at the left side tree and add/edit a trend.

 .. image:: /_static/images/plugin_example/secondary_variable_trend_output.png